Also in this topic: Tsunami flooding and evacuation zones at popular beaches

 Figure 1 below shows the amplitude, trough and crest of a tsunami wave in relation to the sea floor and still water level.
 Note how the wave shape changes and the height increases as it approaches the coastline.

-Figure 1: Change in tsunami wave shape as it approaches land.
+Figure 1: Change in tsunami wave shape and height as it approaches land.

 Tsunami are a threat to people and property in coastal and low-lying estuarine areas.
 The waves travel quickly, rapidly flooding and damaging coastal communities, picking up debris as they go.
-A fast moving wave over 10 metres high can quickly destroy homes and communities.
+Fast moving waves can quickly destroy homes and communities.
 Tsunami also create seiching in harbours and confined estuaries.

-Tsunami waves can travel inland along river beds as continuous single standing waves.
+Tsunami waves can travel inland along river beds as continuous single standing waves due to the energy contained within the wave.
 This puts smaller inland communities at risk and contaminates rivers with saltwater.

-A tsunami can threaten 'lifeline' services such as water, power, telecommunication and transportation networks.
+A tsunami can threaten 'lifelines' services such as water, power, telecommunication and transportation networks.
 Find out more about managing Lifelines to deal with unexpected emergencies or natural hazards.

 There are two types of tsunami that affect the New Zealand coastline:

-While Distant source tsunami are unlikely to cause significant inundation, the effects of the tsunami ‘surge’ up estuaries, harbours and marinas can still be significant.
-The following video shows the effects of the 2011 Japanese tsunami on Santa Cruze Harbour, California.(external link) Although the tsunami ‘waves’ are relatively small in height (compared to open coast wind generated waves), the amount of energy contained within the waves, even after travelling some 14 hours across the Pacific Ocean can cause significant damage to boats and marina infrastructure.
+While Distant source tsunami are unlikely to cause significant inundation, the effects of the tsunami ‘surge’ up estuaries, harbours and marinas can still be significant, such as those that occurred in the Santa Cruz Harbour in California following the 2011 Japan tsunami.
+Although the tsunami ‘waves’ in this event were relatively small in height (compared to open coast wind generated waves), the amount of energy contained within the waves, even after travelling some 14 hours across the Pacific Ocean caused significant damage to boats and marina infrastructure.

 Figure 2 below shows the travel-time in hours for a tsunami originating either from Alaska or Chile: